mooneed/CACPU-Net/README.md

 # CACPU-Net
-We will upload our code this week.
+We will update the readme document recently.